enumatech/sprites/examples/paywall/README.md

 ### `publisher` process

-It deploys smart contracts with `npm run deploy` and starts a HTTP server with `npm run publisher`, exposing the Paywall API on http://localhost:3000.
+It deploys smart contracts with `npm run deploy` and starts a HTTP server with `npm run publisher`, exposing the Publisher API on http://localhost:3000.

 The addresses of the deployed contracts are saved into the `./sprites-config.json` file.